Organic infant formula & feeding support

 Favor higher fiber and lower carbohydrate foods

-Beans, fresh and frozen fruits and vegetables and whole grains are great choices.
-Read your labels and make sure the package says 100% whole grain!
+Beans, fresh and frozen fruits and vegetables, and whole grains are great choices.
+Read your labels and make sure the package says 100% whole grain and keep an eye on portion size.

-Vegetables and protein foods like broccoli, tomatoes, kale, cauliflower, fish, and chicken are especially good foods to reach for when you are hungry but want to keep your carbohydrate count down.
+Non-starchy vegetables like broccoli, tomatoes, kale, cauliflower, lettuce, spinach, asparagus, cucumber, bell pepper, as well as proteins like fish, chicken, nuts, cheese, and seeds are especially good foods to reach for when you are hungry but want to keep your carbohydrate count and blood sugar down.

 Avoid foods that cause blood sugar levels to spike

-If you are cleared for exercise by your healthcare team, check out the recommendations in Healthy Exercises During Pregnancy.
+If you are cleared for exercise by your healthcare team, check out these suggestions to help get you started: Exercise for Non-Exercises at Every Stage

 Follow your healthcare provider’s recommendations about testing your blood sugar